modamaan/voice-prescription/README.md

 ## Purpose and Philosophy

-OpenScribe exists to provide a simple, open-source alternative to cloud dependent clinical documentation tools.
+Voice Prescription exists to provide a simple, open-source alternative to cloud dependent clinical documentation tools.
 The project is built on core principles:

 - **Local-first storage**: Encounter data is stored locally in the browser by default
 - **Privacy-conscious**: No analytics or telemetry in the web app; external model calls are explicit and configurable